DevRel-Foundation/governance/drf_phases_plan.md

 This is an iterable approach to organizing and managing the many community-driven initiatives important to the DevRel Profession.
 This process is designed to ensure that the DevRel Foundation isn’t led by the assumptions of the steering committee as to what the important topics to tackle are but instead charged with the stewardship of collecting input, creating processes to organize that data, and shepherding solutions to real problems.
 Embedding flexibility and iteration ensures continuous growth and adaptation to meet the community's evolving needs.

-### **Phase 1: Identifying Common Themes**
+### **Phase 1: Identifying Common Themes** (September-October)

-- Gather key themes that matter to the community through surveys, office hours, Discord, GitHub Discussions, and other community conversations.
-(Duration: 2 - 3 Weeks)
+- Gather key themes that matter to the community through [surveys](https://docs.google.com/forms/d/e/1FAIpQLSd1_z1JP7VTOAt6FQBcG7iwHSXFX6JbgRnVtk7WuVBBAMXHmg/viewform), [office hours](https://discord.com/channels/1255563562449899573/1255564735009656964), [Discord](https://discord.gg/Vc6Qytc9vE), [GitHub Discussions](https://github.com/DevRel-Foundation/governance/discussions), and other community conversations.
+(Submission Deadline October 4, 2024)
 - Announce this initial list of key themes to the participants and the public via GitHub with the option for the community to add more suggestions.
-(Duration: 10 Days)
+(Submission Deadline October 21, 2024)
 - Finally, the steering committee will be able to add additional themes to complete the list.
-(Duration: 4 Days)
+(Publishing Deadline October 31, 2024)
-### **Phase 2: Establishing Group Managers**
+### **Phase 2: Establishing Group Managers** (Estimated Start November 2024)

 - Round 1 - Using the final list of key themes from Phase 1, volunteers from the community will opt-in to manage the group responsible for a theme.
 (Duration: 10 Days)
 	- Limit of 1 group selection per person.